Sylius/ShopApiPlugin/README.md

 # Beware

-:warning: The project is experimental and pretty unstable at this moment.
-Also, it will not allow using both Sylius Shop and Sylius Shop API, with the current implementation. :warning:
+:warning: The project is experimental and pretty unstable at this moment. :warning:

 ## Usage